MooersLab/biological-crystallography-voice-in/README.md

 You may have to reload this page to get the equations rendered by **Mathjax**.
-Likewise, you may have to reload the view of the *biocryst.csv* file.
+Likewise, you may have to reload the view of the *biocryst.csv* file when opened in GitHub to get the rendering by **Mathjax**.

 ## Usage
 The utilization of these custom commands requires a subscription to Voice In Plus.